Ekopalypse/EnhanceAnyLexer/README.md

 ## Usage example

 - Start Notepad++
-- Configure additional coloring by calling "Open configuration file" from the EnhanceAnyLexer plugin menu.
+- Configure additional coloring by calling "Enhance current language" from the EnhanceAnyLexer plugin menu.
   (You will find a more detailed description in the configuration file.)
 - Open a source file